apache/druid/docs/operations/rule-configuration.md

 ## Drop rules

 Drop rules define when Druid drops segments from the cluster.
 Druid keeps dropped data in deep storage.
-Note that if you enable segment autokill, or you run a kill task, Druid deletes the data from deep storage.
+Note that if you enable automatic cleanup of unused segments, or you run a kill task, Druid deletes the data from deep storage.
 See [Data deletion](../data-management/delete.md) for more information on deleting data.

 If you want to use a [load rule](#load-rules) to retain only data from a defined period of time, you must also define a drop rule.
 If you don't define a drop rule, Druid retains data that doesn't lie within your defined period according to the default rule, `loadForever`.